hellowrakesh/trufeed/README.md

 	    "author": "rakesh"
 	}
 ```

-* Get articles from the feed a user is subscribed (articles are sorted by latest published at the starting):
+* Get articles from the feed a user is subscribed (articles are sorted by latest published date at the starting):
 GET: /user/{userUuid}/feeds/articles
 Response:
 ```java
 	[
 	    {